 Candidate Conversations: Bethany Mann

-Ellie Lin: Bethany Mann is running for US representative of Missouri's Third Congressional District against Republican incumbent Blaine Luetkemeyer, in this episode will hear Mann's conversation with KBIA's Reagan Wiles.
+Bethany Mann is running for U.S. Representative of Missouri's Third Congressional District against Republican incumbent Blaine Luetkemeyer.

 Reagan Wiles: Go ahead and tell me about your background and why you're interested in running for this position.